TiMem: Temporal-Hierarchical Memory Consolidation for Long-Horizon Conversational Agents: Prompt Templates

 \subsubsection{LLM-as-Judge Evaluation Prompt}

-\begin{mdframed}[linewidth=0.5pt,linecolor=black!60,backgroundcolor=gray!5,skipabove=\baselineskip,skipbelow=\baselineskip,innertopmargin=8pt,innerbottommargin=8pt] \ttfamily Your task is to label an answer to a question as 'CORRECT' or 'WRONG'.
+\begin{promptbox}[LoCoMo LLM-as-Judge] \promptbody Your task is to label an answer to a question as 'CORRECT' or 'WRONG'.
 You will be given the following data:\\ (1) a question (posed by one user to another user),\\ (2) a 'gold' (ground truth) answer,\\ (3) a generated answer\\ which you will score as CORRECT/WRONG.

 The point of the question is to ask about something one user should know about the other user based on their prior conversations.
 The gold answer will usually be a concise and short answer that includes the referenced topic, for example:\\ Question: Do you remember what I got the last time I went to Hawaii?\\ Gold answer: A shell necklace\\ The generated answer might be much longer, but you should be generous with your grading - as long as it touches on the same topic as the gold answer, it should be counted as CORRECT.